Hot Standby Router Protocol Explained

 Basic concepts of HSRP

-HSRP uses a simple and straightforward concept.
-This concept is known as an active/passive (standby) concept.
-The following steps describe this concept.
+HSRP is based on an active/passive (standby) model.
+The following steps outline this concept.

 • Form a group of all available devices.